plating, anodizing, & finishing Q&As since 1989

 Electropolishing solution for stainless steel

-The only available source we currently have for a solution for the electropolishing of stainless steel was from The Canning Handbook, which proved to be a disaster.
-The solution contained a large amount of water, sulphuric and phosphoric acid.
+The only available source we currently have for a solution for the electropolishing of stainless steel was from The Canning Handbook [affil link to this on eBay, Amazon, AbeBooks], which proved to be a disaster.
+The solution contained a large amount of water, sulfuric and phosphoric acid.
 The passivation was sodium dichromate and if I remember correctly, nitric acid.

 Can you help us with making up another type of solution which can do a better job?
 We are currently using a solution which is purchased locally in South Africa, and seems to work well, but is expensive and the demand for this type of work has increased to the extent that we are having to increase the size of our tanks.
 The cost however would be excessive.
 The solution we are using now is dark green in colour and has no passivation afterwards.
 Do you have any idea what this could contain.
 We would like to make up our solution using locally available chemicals.
 Can you help.John Mattisson